Water for the Future

 ASR technology is a proven method of storing water underground.
 The concept is simple.
 SAWS pumps excess Edwards Aquifer permitted water underground into the Carrizo Aquifer at the H2Oaks facility in south Bexar County.
 Later, during hot and dry periods as well as during extended droughts, the drinking water is pumped back into the distribution system to help meet demand.
 Additionally, ASR plays a key role in protecting endangered species at Comal and San Marcos Springs as a major component of the Edwards Aquifer Habitat Conservation Plan.
 The ability to offset demand from the Edwards Aquifer during extreme drought is key to ensuring the survival of those species.

-During the record breaking drought of 2011-2014, SAWS recovered more than 50,000 acre-feet of stored Edwards Aquifer water to distribute to its customers.
-By the end of 2020, SAWS had stored more than 173,000 acre-feet of water.
-SAWS plans for total storage volume of approximately 200,000 acre-feet of Edwards water.
+During the record-breaking drought of 2011-2014, SAWS recovered more than 50,000 AF of stored Edwards Aquifer water to distribute to its customers.
+In 2022, SAWS distributed close 14,900 AF of stored Edwards water to help meet demand during the driest months of the year.
+SAWS was also able to store about 11,600 AF, finishing the year with of total stored volume of 189,000 AF.
+SAWS plans for total storage volume of approximately 200,000 AF of Edwards water.

 Let Sarah take you on the 90-second tour